jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 # Lab2_uart

 The design consists of a uart receiver receiving the input typed on a keyboard and displaying the binary equivalent of the typed character on the 4 LEDs.
-When a push button is pressed, the lower and upper nibbles are XOR.
+When a push button is pressed, the lower and upper nibbles are XORed.
 The block diagram is as shown in the following figure.

 <div align=center><img src="imgs/lab2.png" alt="drawing" width="600"/></div>